activatedgeek/blog/site/contents/meta/info/about.md

 See the [stack](/kb/the-stack) behind this website to know the tools I use to build this.
 I also like to think of myself as a budding oenophile.
 Check out my wines and notes on the [world map](https://wine.sanyamkapoor.com).

-_I'm reorganizing content to realize my knowledge organization philosophy.
-Meanwhile, a crude way to browse everything is to look at the [database of everything](/db)._